iqbal-arif/Codecademy/ChatGPT/chatgpt_generative.AI.md

     Limitations of the model: Although GPT-# is a powerful AI model, it’s not perfect.
 It may not always generate accurate, factually correct, or contextually appropriate responses, leading to hallucinations in some cases.

 ChatGPT is a powerful tool, but it’s important to remember that even it can make mistakes!
 We should always double-check any data it gives us.

+## Review

+We’ve learned a lot about generative AI!
+Let’s review the process:

+    1. Collect Training Data
+    2. Encode Training Data
+    3. Train and Create a Probability Distribution
+    4. Extra Learning & Filtering: Reinforcement Learning or Unsupervised Learning
+    5. Collect and Encode User Input
+    6. Generate Content
+    7. Decode and Output Generated Content

+With this knowledge, you’re ready to explore generative AI tools with a better understanding of how they work.